 Around 10% of Europe’s total wave resource flows in the seas surrounding the Highlands and Islands of Scotland.
-Reports to the Scottish Government calculate some 14 gigawatts of recoverable energy lying off the area’s western and northern flanks.
+Reports to the Scottish Government estimate that up to 14 gigawatts of recoverable energy lie off the area’s western and northern flanks.
 This potential resource has drawn world leading wave energy device developers to the area.
-The Scottish Government has set ambitious targets for electricity generation from wave and tidal to contribute to the target set for 100% of Scotland's electricity requirements to come from renewable sources by 2020.
+The Scottish Government has set ambitious targets for electricity generation from wave and tidal resources to contribute to its target of securing 100% of Scotland's electricity requirements from renewable sources by 2020.

-Aquamarine has made extensive use of the expertise of 27 local contractors to deploy the Oyster wave energy device as well as EMEC’s facilities.
+Wave technology device developers have been able to use the considerable expertise in the local supply chain on both sides of the Pentland Firth.
+For instance, Aquamarine made extensive use of the expertise of 27 local contractors on Orkney to deploy the Oyster wave energy device as well as EMEC’s facilities.

 In addition fabrication has been carried out by BiFab at the Arnish yard.
 A range of other businesses, including Isleburn, part of the Global Energy Group, have been able to offer specialist manufacturing and development expertise to support various projects.